 $50,000 (total for all drawings)

-Connecticut raffle rules and regulations
+Connecticut raffle regulations

-Raffle prizes
+Raffle prizes allowed

 Connecticut is one of the few states that regulates what kind of prizes nonprofits can award to raffle winners.
+Getting familiar with this information can help your nonprofit organization better plan for anticipated raffle sales.

 Here’s the list of accepted prizes: